This is why we travel

 In Singapore, chicken feet is also a Singlish slang phrase meaning “easy.”
 That was the original idea—to make travel planning feel effortless, even when the destination was wild, remote, or unfamiliar.
 But it also reflected something deeper: the best travel experiences aren’t always the polished ones.
 Sometimes they’re strange and overlooked.
 Like chicken feet, we are also a little bit gross to some—but for those who can appreciate it, we are a delicacy.

-Shortly after this, I hit a wall, I felt stuck.
+Very shortly after this, I hit a wall, I felt stuck.
 So I left—and what followed became a 495 day journey through South America, Asia and the Pacific.
-I travelled on foot, on sailboats, by motorbike, train and buses.
+I travelled on foot, sailboats, motorbike, train and buses.
 I didn’t just visit places—I studied them.
 I didn’t just pass through.
 I asked questions—a lot of questions.
 I experienced how tourism transformed places for better—and sometimes for worse.
 That journey changed everything we do now.

-Today, Simon helps me zoom out and stay grounded in the reality of running a business.
+Today, Simon adds his flair of human-powered adventures, helps me zoom out and stay grounded in the reality of running a business.
 And I lead the rest—planning every itinerary, refining every route, checking in with our guides, and making sure the small details reflect a bigger purpose.

 This is the art of travel.